Cochrane & Area

 The Studio West Art Gallery & Bronze Foundry is a unique attraction.
 Don & Shirley Begg have operated this lost-wax bronze foundry since 1970.
 Since then they have designed and created more than 85 public bronze statues.
 Be sure to stop for a free tour of sculpting and see work in progress.
 They too are located just south of the tracks not far from the Bullhorn.
 You’ll find their work from Lethbridge to Mayerthorpe and beyond.
 Can you find “The Legacy” in downtown Cochrane or “The Fallen Four” in Mayerthorpe?
 Refer to our map of The Cowboy Trail (pg 10) for the locations of numerous works along the trail.

 Cochrane is growing rapidly and changing.
 In recent years it has earned a reputation as a centre of outdoor adventure for such activities as paragliding, skydiving, wind sports, water activities, golfing, hiking and cycling.
+(For example, the Cochrane Youth Park features one of the best skate parks in Western Canada!)
 However, western roots here remain strong, so stay tuned for a much hoped for announcement about a new $160 million western conference facility.

 In the meantime, check out the Farmers’ Market Saturdays from 9 am – 1 pm and numerous special events throughout the year such as the Outhouse Races on Main Street during the Lions Labour Day Rodeo weekend.